Independent report

 Predicting Harm Among Incels - Robin Simcox talks to Dr Joe Whittaker about the report’s findings

 The Commission for Countering Extremism commissioned Swansea University Research on the Incel Community (SURIC) to produce this report.
-The report identifies a complex relationship between mental health, a shared worldview and the social networking of involuntary celibate communities.
+The research identifies a complex relationship between mental health, a shared worldview and the social networking of involuntary celibate communities.

 This report highlights: